Get In Touch Today

 Things to have on your method statement template include:

-• A title of the project the method statement is for, e.g., new builds at Quay Street
+• A project title, e.g, new builds at Quay Street

 • Details of the project, such as the address, start date, and suggested end date